-CU employs a College Nurse with an office located in Stevens Hall 101.
+CU employs a College Nurse with an office located in Stevens Hall 102.
 The Nurse has direct responsibility for the health of all community members at CU.

-EXECUTIVE ADMINISTRATIVE ASSISTANT (EAA)
+CAMPUS LIFE ADMINISTRATIVE ASSISTANT (CLAA)

-The EAA for Campus Life is located in Deeds Hall and provides all administrative services necessary to the community life of each student.
+The Campus Life AA is located in Deeds Hall and provides all administrative services necessary to the community life of each student.
 Identification cards, documentation, records and organizational functions all exist in this office.